kubernetes/autoscaler/cluster-autoscaler/proposals/plugable-provider-grpc.md

 ```

 Note that, the rest of message used in these calls are detailed in the [Appendix](#appendix) section.

+Among all the operations, the CA calls in many places the function `NodeGroupForNode`.
+As a consequence this operation might impact the overall performance of the CA when calling it via a remote external cloud provider.
+A solution is to cache the rpc responses of this operation to avoid causing a performance degradation.
+Another proposed alternative could be to move the entire logic of this function to the CA source code.
+Initially this proposal assumes the rpc responses for this operation are cached to avoid any performance degradation.

 In order to talk to the custom cloud provider server, this new cloud provider has to be registered
 when bootstrapping the CA.